AFRICAN COMMUNITY FUND

 ARTICLE 15: CEREMONIAL OFFICERS: PRESIDENT AND AMBASSADORS

 15.1.
-Election and Roles: Class A Members, in Voting Meetings, shall elect a President and Ambassadors to serve in a ceremonial capacity focused on:
+Election and Roles: Governance Members, in Voting Meetings, shall elect a President and Ambassadors to serve in a ceremonial capacity focused on:

 - Member engagement and community relations;